docker/docs/engine/swarm/configs.md

 ### Defining and using configs in compose files

-The `docker stack` command supports defining configs in a compose file.
+The `docker stack` command supports defining configs in a Compose file.
-However, the 'configs' key is not supported for `docker compose`.
+However, the `configs` key is not supported for `docker compose`.
 See [the Compose file reference](/compose/compose-file/#configs) for details.

 ### Simple example: Get started with configs